RoboLabHub/robot_controller/README.md

-If you robot uses steppers motors or smart servos (Dynamixel XL430-W250 or XL-320) then you can use cheap RAMPS 1.4 board or OpenCM_9.04 to control them from ROS.
+If your robot uses steppers motors or smart servos (Dynamixel XL430-W250 or XL-320) then you can use cheap RAMPS 1.4 board or OpenCM_9.04 to control them from ROS.

 Links to electronics parts:<br/>
 https://reprap.org/wiki/RAMPS_1.4<br/>